JonJagger/cyber-dojo/readme.txt

 Traffic Lights
 ==============
-The display of each increment now uses a traffic light making the colours positional.
+The display of each increment uses a traffic light, with meanings for the three colours as follows:
+  o) red   - tests ran but at least one failed
+  o) amber - syntax error somewhere, tests not run
+  o) green - tests ran and all passed
+The colours are positional, top red, middle amber, bottom green.
 This means you can still read the display if you are colour blind (which a surprising number of people are).
-o) red   - top    = tests ran but at least one failed
-o) amber - middle = syntax error somewhere, tests not run
-o) green - bottom = tests ran and all passed

 Adding a new language